jdegrave/backend-dev-nodejs/syllabus.md

 # Meeting Times

 - We meet regularly on Mondays and Wednesdays from 6:00 pm to 9:00 pm and every other Saturday, starting October 1st, from 9:00 am to 5:00 pm.
-    - Breaks will be provided during class, so feel free to bring meals and snacks (there's a refrigerator in the break room).
+    - Breaks will be provided during class, so feel free to bring meals and snacks (there's a refrigerator and microwave available in the break room).
     - A spreadsheet will be provided so as to keep track of holidays where we will not be having class.

 ## Inclement Weather